osmcode/osm-testdata/README.md

 The tests are organized cleanly so that they can be easily used from automated tests.
 See that directory for more information.

+## XML Tests

+The `xml` directory contains OSM files to test OSM XML file parsers with.

 ## Other Tests

 Other tests that don't fit into the "grid" schema are currently collected in